glynnforrest/neptune/docs/assets.md

 	Config::load('package', 'app/package/config.php');

-You'd be able to include all assets in the app/package/assets directory like this:
+You'd be able to include assets in the app/package/assets directory like this:

 	Assets::addCss('package-theme', 'package#css/theme.css');

 ##Development mode

+##Cache busting

+It's useful in during development to make sure the browser is not caching any js or css files.
+Simply set `assets.cache_bust` to true in your configuration to automatically add cache busting to all asset urls.

 ##Using assets in production